Study-of/study-of.github.io/_drafts/2020-02-15-the-lords-day-or-sabbath.md

 ---
 published: false
 ---
 What is the Lord's day?
 Or when is the Sabbath?
 The current teaching is that the Lord's day is the first day of the week and the Sabbath is Sunday.
-Can we support this from the Bible?
+Can this be supported from the Bible?

+# Contents
+- Biblical references to the __first day__ of the week.
+-

+# Biblical references to the __first day__ of the week.

+Since the word Sunday does not appear anywhere in the Bible, we only have the 48 references to the __first day__ of the week to consider.
+In this list, I include all occurances of the phrase __first day__ so as not to exclude any texts.
 Let us review the passages that deal with Sunday or the first day of the week.

-There are 48 references to the first day of the week in the Bible.

-1. Reference to the first day as a single day of an evening and morning.
+1. Genesis 1:5 - References the first day as a single day of an evening and morning during creation.

-	- Genesis 1:5
-2. Reference to the first day of a month.
+2. Several other texts reference the first day of a month.
+Such as:
 	- Genesis 8:5, 13
     - Exodus 40:2, 17
     - Leviticus 23:24